 - Is there a time limit on invoicing in Australia?

-The meaning of the term reasonable may vary depending on your industry and state you’re in.
-However, the statute of limitations allows you to take legal action to recover money owed to you within six years of the date you received the last payment.
+The meaning of the term reasonable may vary depending on your industry and state.
+However, the statute of limitations allows you to take legal action to recover money owed within six years of receiving the last payment.